What Now (TV programme): History

 In 1984 the timeslot again changed from 8.30–10am, and then in July 1985 onwards increased to a whole two hours duration, screening from 8-10am.
-When Steve Parr left the show after two years as the main presenter the number of hosts also increased, usually to three, beginning with Danny Watson (from Spot On) joining in April 1985.
+When Steve Parr left the show at the end of 1984, after two years as the main presenter, the number of hosts also increased, usually to three, beginning with Danny Watson (from Spot On) joining in April 1985.
 Michelle Bracey, who had been part of show segments the year before in 1984, became a more prominent co-presenter and Frank Flash was given a central comedic manic role.
 When Michelle left the show, she was succeeded by Michèle A'Court in April 1987.

 During the Steve Parr years onwards the show changed from being pre-recorded to live broadcast, and comedy sketches, interactive phone calls and competitions with the viewing audience, plus magazine-style segments going out and about, all became a more central part of the format.
 The style remained this way for many years, as hosts evolved and were replaced, until today where the format now involves live audiences of crowds of children, but still is closely faithful with the core concept established early on.

-In November of 1989 the show moved channels to TVNZ 2 and then in 1996 began screening on Sunday mornings.
+In November 1989 the show moved channels to TVNZ 2 and then in 1996 began screening on Sunday mornings.
 An after school version of What Now, What Now PM, also ran on TVNZ 2 during the week, between 1997 and 2002.

-The weekdays version of What Now became its own separate show known as WNTV.
+The weekdays version of What Now became its own separate show known as WNTV(standing for What Now TV).
 First hosted by Carolyn Taylor and a face in a computer screen played by Mikey Carpenter.
 Later the show changed dramatically, but kept the same WNTV name.
 It became a drama showing behind the scenes of a children's afternoon magazine show.
 This was hosted by Antonia Prebble and Tom Hern, and featured several other characters.
 Anna Allbury and Jo Tuapawa featured as reporters.

 The What Now show was moved to TVNZ's Avalon studios in Lower Hutt in 1999 until TVNZ shut down its Children's Department at the end of 2003.
 What Now the show was then brought back to Christchurch in 2004 to be produced by an independent company Whitebait Productions, headed by Janine Morrell-Gunn and Jason Gunn.
 What Now has been funded by NZ On Air since NZOA's inception in 1989; prior to that it was funded by TVNZ.